keptn-workshops/getting-started/README.md

 After some time, this new version will be deployed into the `dev` stage.
 If you look into the `shipyard.yaml` file that you used to create the `simpleproject` project, you will see that in this stage, only functional tests are executed.
-This means that even though version has a slow response time, it will be promoted into the `staging` environment, because it is working as expected on a functional level.
+This means that even though the version has a slow response time, it will be promoted into the `staging` environment because it is working as expected on a functional level.
 You can verify the deployment of the new version into `staging` by navigating to the URL of the service in your browser using the following URL: